Support for family and friends

 Supporting someone with prostate cancer

-If you’re close to someone with prostate cancer you’re likely to want to give them support and be there for them.
+If you know someone with prostate cancer you will want to give them support and be there for them.
 Research suggests that family and friends who offer emotional and practical support may help men deal better with the daily challenges of having prostate cancer.

-Doing something to help might also ease your own feelings of distress and help you feel more in control.
+Helping them might also ease your own distress and help you feel more in control.
 But be aware of your limits and try to remember that you don’t have to do everything on your own.
 Think about whether your friends or family could help out with some things.
 Social services and charities can also be good places to get support.

 Dealing with a diagnosis of cancer, having treatment and managing side effects can be challenging.
 We know from research that men with prostate cancer and their partners have a higher risk of depression and anxiety.
 Read more about the feelings men might go through when they have prostate cancer.